tomyedwab/www/blog/src/posts/the-eighteen-hour-application.md

 different tools can be more or less effective at the same task.
 For at least the near future, I expect to invest both time and money in two or three different tools and switch between them depending on their capabilities and ergonomics.
-In this case that meant starting with Aider's workflow, and when it started to struggle with the size and complexity of the codebase, switch to Cursor's human-in-the-loop code generation.
+In this case that meant starting with Aider's relatively hands-off workflow, and when it started to struggle with the size and complexity of the codebase, switch to Cursor's human-in-the-loop code generation.

 __3. Tasks that I would have avoided like the plague, I can now offload to AI.__